de-dh/ESP32-Cheap-Yellow-Display-Micropython-LVGL/LVGL8.md

 > [!WARNING]
 > This document is not maintained.
-The LVGL8 examples won't work with LVGL9.
+> All demo programs in the `demo_lvgl` were tested with the pre-built firmware linked in this repositry using **LVGL version 8.3.6.** and **Micropython version 1.19.1.**
+> The demo programs are incompatible with the LVGL9 firmware.

 # CYD2-MPY-LVGL